Beliavsky/Fortran-code-on-GitHub/README.md

 [EMPM_MPI_NO](https://github.com/knappf/EMPM_MPI_NO): codes for TDA, 2 and 3 -phonon diagonalization of nuclear Hamiltonian within Equation-of-motion Phonon Method, by knappf.
 Natural orbital basis version.

+[Environ](https://github.com/environ-developers/Environ): computational library aimed at introducing environment effects into atomistic first-principles simulations, in particular for applications in surface science and materials design

 [exciting](https://github.com/exciting/exciting): all-electron full-potential computer package for first-principles calculations, based on (linearized) augmented planewave + local orbital [(L)APW+lo] methods, by Stephan Sagmeister.
 This family of basis sets is known as the most precise numerical scheme to solve the Kohn-Sham equations of density-functional theory (DFT), reaching up to micro-Hartree precision.

 [eXternal OPTimizer for quantum chemistry (XOPT)](https://github.com/hokru/xopt): robust optimizer for quantum chemical and semi-empirical method that is suitable for large and complex molecules, by Holger Kruse